sudorook/snippets/git.md

 git gc --aggressive --prune=now
 ```

+Replace `<REGEX>` with a pattern to match the file(s) to remove.
+The pattern
-Then, force push to the remote repository (`git push -f origin master`).
-The
+may be a simple, hard-coded path.
+Then, force push to the remote repository
-regex can also be a simple path.
+(`git push -f origin master`).